Date of birth: November 27, 1940

 To promote his school, the Jun Fan Gung Institute, in Oakland, Lee frequently gave demonstrations of his skills.
 Though he had not fully sculpted the action figure physique he would become known for, Lee had a series of theatrical displays that usually left audiences impressed.

-The best known was Lee’s “one-inch punch,” a strike with no wind-up that was delivered from an incredibly short distance.
 While appearing at the Sun Sing Theatre in San Francisco that October, Lee invited a spectator to come and hold a pad.
 It was expected the man would be knocked backward, just as Lee had done dozens of times before.

 Lee threw his punch, but the man was unmoved.
 Frustrated, Lee committed to a second, which sent the volunteer flying and complaining he wasn’t prepared for another strike.